griffithlab/griffithlab.org/pages/team.md

 ## Staff

-{% include team_member member_name="Zach" full_name="Zachary Skidmore, MEng" bio='Zach is a staff scientist at the McDonnell Genome Institute at Washington University in Saint Louis.
+{% include team_member member_name="Zach" full_name="Zachary L. Skidmore, MEng" bio='Zach is a staff scientist at the McDonnell Genome Institute at Washington University in Saint Louis.
 His undergraduate work was completed at the Ohio State University where he obtained a B.Sc. in molecular biology.
 His Graduate work was performed at the University of Illinois where he obtained a M.eng in bioinformatics.
 His research focus is in the realm of cancer biology where he uses and develops tools and techniques to aid in the analysis and interpretation of cancer sequencing data.
 He leads maintenance/development on the bioconductor package <a href="https://bioconductor.org/packages/release/bioc/html/GenVisR.html">GenVisR</a>, a graphics program designed to visualize cohort level genomic data.
 He is the creator and a primary instructor for the <a href="http://genviz.org/">Genomic Data Visualization and Interpretation</a> workshop course and is the webmaster for many of the griffith lab websites.
 Currently his primary research project is the genomic evaluation of non-cirrhotic hepatocellular carcinoma.' image="/assets/img/team/zachary_skidmore.jpg" role="Staff Scientist/Bioinformatician" %}

 {% include team_member member_name="Susanna" full_name="Susanna Kiwala, MEng" bio='Susanna is a Programmer Analyst at the McDonnell Genome Institute at Washington University in St. Louis.
 She obtained her M.eng in Computer Science from Southern Illinois University in Edwardsville.
 She is the lead software developer for the <a href="https://civic.genome.wustl.edu/home">Clinical Interpretations of Variants in Cancer project</a>, the <a href="http://dgidb.org/">Drug Gene Interaction Database</a>, and <a href="https://github.com/griffithlab/pVAC-Tools">pVACtools</a>.' image="/assets/img/team/susanna_kiwala.jpeg" role="Programmer Analyst" %}